 Question 6.
 How do threat hunters use the ATT&CK framework?

-Answer: Threat hunters use ATT&CK to guide investigations, design detection rules, and identify anomalous behavior in networks.
+Answer: Threat hunters use ATT&CK to guide investigations, design detection rules, and identify anomalous behaviour in networks.
 By aligning logs and alerts with ATT&CK techniques, they can detect potential threats proactively.

 Question 7.
 How can MITRE ATT&CK help in incident response?